About Sustainability Applied Learning Programme

 At the global level, in order to combat climate change, countries and companies are learning to diversify sources of energy and identify creative ways to manage existing resources through reducing, recycling and reusing.
 Over the last few decades, alternative and renewable energy like solar energy, wind energy, geothermal energy, nuclear energy, hydroelectric power and biofuel have been discovered and utilized to replace the excessive consumption of fossil fuels used to provide for our energy needs.

 The world must anticipate and prevent challenges like climate change, environmental degradation and depletion of resources by forging new ways to safeguard a sustainable future for the next generation.

-In Singapore, we have no natural resources, except for sunlight.
-Because of land scarcity, there is limited space for agriculture, manufacturing and water catchment areas.
-Consequently, we have to import the majority of our food supplies and even water.
+In Singapore, we have limited natural resources.
+Because of land scarcity, there is limited space for energy harvesting, agriculture, manufacturing and water catchment areas.
+Consequently, we have to import the majority of our energy, food supplies and water.

-Through technological innovation, we now have the NEWater (reclaimed water) and desalinated water as part of our Four National Taps.
-Due to the year-round tropical climate in Singapore, solar energy is probably the most reliable source of renewable energy.
+Through technological innovation, we now have NEWater (reclaimed water) and desalinated water as part of our Four National Taps.
+Due to the year-round tropical climate in Singapore, we are also looking to solar energy as the most reliable renewable energy option for Singapore.

 Our Sustainability Applied Learning Programme seeks to cultivate an awareness of sustainability among students and encourage them to explore different ways to promote it.

 Through hands-on activities, they will have the opportunity to design prototypes to harness renewable sources of energy or raise awareness about the environment and waste management in their school communities.
 For example, students may learn to build their own chemical-fuelled vehicles, construct solar-powered fans or portable chargers, or use Arduino programming to make an e-water sensor to ensure the water quality in the environment.